 As discussed in Notes 1 and 3 to the consolidated financial statements, the Company entered into an Agreement and Plan of Merger (the "Merger Agreement") with Minim Inc. ("Minim") on November 12, 2020, which was consummated on December 4, 2020.
 Upon consummation of the transactions contemplated by the terms of the Merger Agreement, Minim became a wholly owned subsidiary of the Company.
 Immediately prior to closing of the Merger Agreement, the majority stockholder of the Company was also the majority stockholder of Minim.
 As a result of the common ownership upon closing of the transaction, the acquisition was considered a common-control transaction and was outside the scope of the business combination guidance in ASC 805-50.
 The entities are deemed to be under common control as of October 9, 2020, which was the date that the majority stockholder acquired control of the Company and, therefore, held control over both companies.
-The consolidated financial information for the period from October 9, 2020 through December 31, 2020.
+The consolidated financial statements incorporate Minim's financial results and financial information for the period from October 9, 2020 through December 31, 2020.
 Assets acquired and liabilities assumed are reported at their historical carrying amounts and any difference between the proceeds transferred is recognized in additional paid-in capital.
-These consolidated financial statements include the historical accounts of Minim since the date common control commenced on October 9, 2020.
+These consolidated financial statements include the historical accounts of the Company since inception and the accounts of Minim since the date common control commenced on October 9, 2020.